 - Denial that there is a problem or hiding the problem

 A person who is dependent on drugs often views their condition in light of their relationship with the substance.
 Everything revolves around the drug to the point where they will continue using it regardless of the consequences.
 To rid the body of drug dependence, the person must undergo drug or alcohol detox.
+Even if they’re prescribed painkillers or benzodiazepines.

 Understanding Withdrawal Symptoms and the Role of Detox